OAG-BERT: Towards A Unified Backbone Language Model For Academic Knowledge Services: : A LANGUAGE MODEL WITH ACADEMIC KNOWLEDGE

-\vpara{Entity-aware 2D-positional encoding.} Although the transformer~\cite{vaswani2017attention} architecture has achieved great success in sequence-based tasks, it is also known that the transformer itself is permutation-invariant (i.e. is not aware of the sequence order).
-The critical technique of applying transformer to natural language is to add a \textit{positional embedding} to indicate the sequence order, including the absolute positional embedding used in vanilla Transformer~\cite{vaswani2017attention} and BERT~\cite{devlin2018bert}, and the relative positional embedding developed in Transformer-XL~\cite{dai2019transformer} and XLNet~\cite{yang2019xlnet}.
+\vpara{Entity-Aware 2D-Positional Encoding.} It is known that the Transformer model~\cite{vaswani2017attention} is permutation-invariant (i.e., unaware of the sequence order) and the critical technique to indicate the sequence order in natural language is to add \textit{positional embeddings}.

-However, when we want OAG-BERT to capture entity knowledge, neither of them is applicable.
-This is because the conventional positional embedding can not distinguish words from entities that are adjacent to each other and of the same type.
-For instance, if there are two affiliations "Tsinghua University" and "Unviersity of California" being placed next to each other in a sequence, the transformer would assume that there is an affiliation named "Tsinghua University University of California".

-To sum up, our requests could be summarized to two points: 1) the positional embedding should imply the \textit{inter-entity} sequence order (which is used to distinguish different entities) and 2) the positional embedding should indicate the \textit{intra-entity} token sequence order (which is used as the traditional positional embedding).
+However, the existing positional embeddings for texts~\cite{vaswani2017attention} are generally not applicable to capture the entity knowledge, as they cannot distinguish words from entities adjacent to each other and of the same type.
+For instance, if two affiliations ``Tsinghua University'' and ``University of California'' are placed next to each other in a sequence, the vanilla Transformer model would assume that there is an affiliation named ``Tsinghua University University of California''.
+Essentially, the positional embedding should be able to 1) imply the \textit{inter-entity} sequence order for distinguishing different entities, and 2) indicate the \textit{intra-entity} token sequence order that is used as the traditional positional embedding.

-In light of this, we design the entity-aware 2D-positional embedding that solves both the inter-entity and intra-entity problem (see Figure \ref{fig:framework}).
-The first dimension is for inter-entity order, indicating the token is in which entity; the second dimension is for intra-entity order, indicating the sequence of tokens.
+We design the entity-aware 2D-positional embedding that solves both the inter-entity and intra-entity issues.
+Its first dimension is used for the inter-entity order, indicating which entity the token is in, and its second dimension is for the intra-entity order, indicating the sequence of tokens.
 For a given position, the final positional embedding is calculated by adding the two positional embeddings together.

-\vpara{Span-aware entity masking.} When performing masking, for pure text contents such as paper title and abstract, we adopt the same random masking strategy as in BERT.
-However, for entities such as author names, field of study, venues and affiliations, to encourage OAG-BERT to memorize them, we develop a span-aware entity masking strategy which combines the advantages of both ERNIE~\cite{zhang2019ernie} and SpanBERT~\cite{joshi2020spanbert}.
+\vpara{Span-Aware Entity Masking.} When performing masking, we adopt the same random masking strategy as in BERT for text contents such as paper titles and abstracts.
+But for the heterogeneous academic entities, we expect \method to memorize them well and thus develop a span-aware entity masking strategy that combines the advantages of both ERNIE~\cite{zhang2019ernie} and SpanBERT~\cite{joshi2020spanbert}.